canelmas/let/README.md

 }
 ```

-To get notified about denied permissions and rationales to be shown, make sure the Activity or Fragment
+To get notified about denied permissions and rationales to be shown, make sure your Activity or Fragment
 implements `RuntimePermissionListener`

 ```